Carthage, Missouri – America’s Maple Leaf City

 Route 66 Drive-In in Carthage, Missouri by Kathy Alexander

-Carthage, Missouri, the county seat of Jasper County and one of the many Route 66 cities along its historic path, is nicknamed “America’s Maple Leaf City.”
+Carthage, Missouri, is the county seat of Jasper County and one of the many Route 66 cities along its historic path.
+It is nicknamed “America’s Maple Leaf City.”

 Osage Indians by George Catlin

-The territory that would one day become Jasper County, Missouri was purchased by the U.S. Government from the Osage Indians for $1,200 in cash and $1,500 in merchandise in 1808.
+The territory that would one day become Jasper County, Missouri, was purchased by the U.S. Government from the Osage Indians in 1808 for $1,200 in cash and $1,500 in merchandise.
 The Native Americans were then moved to an area designated as the Osage Nation.
-Though a number of them tried to return to their native lands in 1837, they were soon driven back to their territory.
+Though many tried to return to their native lands in 1837, they were soon driven back to their territory.

-Jasper County was formed in 1841, with a 12’x16’ split log house on a bluff above Spring River, which was designated as the first county seat.
-The newly formed government required that each white male was to help to build the public roads through the county at least two days per year or pay a 50 cent tax.
+Jasper County was formed in 1841 with a 12’x16′ split log house on a bluff above Spring River, designated as the first county seat.
+The newly formed government required each white male to help build the public roads through the county at least two days per year or pay a 50-cent tax.
 A year later, the county adopted the site of Carthage as the permanent county seat and laid out the new townsite surrounding a public square.
-On the north side of the square, a simple one-room frame courthouse was built at a cost of $398.50, completed in June 1842.
-Other frame buildings soon followed housing Carthage’s first businesses.
-By 1851, the prospering little town had outgrown its small wooden courthouse and the building was replaced by a two-story brick structure.
+On the square’s north side, a simple one-room frame courthouse was built at a cost of $398.50, completed in June 1842.
+Other frame buildings soon followed, housing Carthage’s first businesses.
+By 1851, the prospering little town had outgrown its small wooden courthouse, and a two-story brick structure replaced the building.

 Belle Starr, the Bandit Queen

-In 1856, John Shirley, the father of the notorious would-be outlaw “Bandit Queen,” Belle Starr, moved his family from his nearby farm to Carthage, where they built an inn, a tavern, livery stable and blacksmith shop on the north side of Carthage’s courthouse square.
-Their businesses took up almost an entire city block and John Shirley became a respected member of the burgeoning county seat of Carthage.
+In 1856, John Shirley, the father of the notorious would-be outlaw “Bandit Queen,” Belle Starr, moved his family from his nearby farm to Carthage, where they built an inn, a tavern, a livery stable, and a blacksmith shop on the north side of Carthage’s courthouse square.
+Their businesses took up almost an entire city block, and John Shirley became a respected member of the burgeoning county seat of Carthage.
 Though Belle was raised with the life of a spoiled, rich girl, that life would change when the Kansas-Missouri Border War broke out.

-In 1854, the KansasNebraska Act opened up the new state of Kansas, allowing its residents to make up their own minds on the question of slavery.
+In 1854, the KansasNebraska Act opened up the new state of Kansas, allowing its residents to decide on the question of slavery.

 Having strong southern sympathies, the state of Missouri quickly became embroiled in a bitter fight with the newly settled anti-slavery groups that populated the new state.

-The border towns in both states quickly became the sites of fierce guerilla warfare in the Kansas-Missouri Border War that prefaced the Civil War by more than six years.
-Carthage was no exception in the bitter fighting between the two factions.
-In fact, on July 5, 1861, the first large scale engagement of the Civil War took place in Carthage when 6,000 poorly equipped Missouri State Guardsmen held off 1,100 Union Soldiers.
+The border towns in both states quickly became the sites of fierce guerilla warfare in the Kansas-Missouri Border War, which prefaced the Civil War by more than six years.
+Carthage was no exception to the bitter fighting between the two factions.
+In fact, on July 5, 1861, the first large-scale engagement of the Civil War took place in Carthage, when 6,000 poorly equipped Missouri State Guardsmen held off 1,100 Union Soldiers.
 Both sides declared victory and would meet up again a month later at Wilson’s Creek.

 Battle of Carthage, Missouri, 1861, Harper’s Weekly.

-Jasper County watched both armies pass through time and again, forcing residents to take sides, and making neighbors into bitter enemies.
+Jasper County watched both armies pass through repeatedly, forcing residents to take sides and making neighbors into bitter enemies.
 Irregular bands of “Jayhawkers” and “Red Legs” laid waste to Missouri communities in support of the Union.

 When Belle Starr’s brother, Bud, joined Quantrill’s Raiders, John Shirley was a proud father.
-But in June 1864 Bud was killed in Sarcoxie, Missouri.
-The raids had taken their toll on Shirley’s businesses and after Bud’s death, the family gave up and moved to Texas.
-It was in Texas, that Belle would begin her notorious outlaw career.
+But in June 1864, Bud was killed in Sarcoxie, Missouri.
+The raids had taken their toll on Shirley’s businesses, and after Bud’s death, the family gave up and moved to Texas.
+It was in Texas that Belle began her notorious outlaw career.

 Mining in Carthage, Missouri.